doeixd/machine/README.md

 **Flexibility**: Unlike rigid FSM implementations, you can choose your level of immutability.
 Want to mutate?
 You can.
 Want pure functions?
 You can.
 Want compile-time state validation?
 Type-State Programming gives you that.

 **Read more about our core principles:** [ 📖 Core Principles Guide ](./docs/principles.md)

+## Choosing the Right Pattern

+The library offers multiple patterns for different use cases. **📖 [Pattern Decision Guide](./docs/patterns.md)** - A comprehensive guide to help you choose between Basic Machines, Runner, Ensemble, Generators, Classes, and more.

 ## Quick Start